 Problem with me, being an extremely logical person, I don’t put down anything (including feminism) just like that.
 That is the reason, I started learning of Vedic Indian Philosophy and started understanding Indian customs rather than saying everything as crap.
 My Vedic India series is a result of all that study.
 Similarly, my Modern Feminism series is an attempt to learning about feminism before criticizing feminist theories.

-So, my expectation from a logical and sane person is s/he should first understand the theories s/he wants to criticize and then criticize these theories with logical reasoning.
-However, in my case the person on whom I wanted to depend on the most, the one I loved despite several odds, kept on forcing me to stop writing for men and wanted to close all arguments saying, it is all crap.
-Last thing to expect from a woman who is a leader in a multinational company, not only extremely educated and smart, but is good in scientific knowledge and understanding as well.
+So, my expectation from a logical and sane person is s/he would first understand the theories s/he wants to criticize and then criticize these theories with logical reasoning.
+However, in my case, the person on whom I wanted to depend on the most, the one I loved despite several odds, kept on forcing me to stop writing for men and wanted to close all arguments saying, it is all crap – The last thing to expect from a woman who is a leader in a multinational company, not only extremely educated and smart, but is good in scientific knowledge and understanding as well.

 Are Educated Women, Really Worth It?

-But if she did anything to me believe system, that was completely destroying my good feeling about educated women.
+But if she did anything to my belief system, that was completely destroying my good feeling about educated women.
 I thought, since they study the same books as we men do, they will be logical.
-However, her behaviour only told me, no matter how educated a woman is, she still wants to get special status.
+However, her behaviour only told me, no matter how educated a woman is, she still wants to get a special status.